Cybersecurity Breach Ramification for MSPs

 Contracts are powerful tools.
 Two or more parties can make commitments, and those commitments are enforceable.
 There are exceptions, like illegal terms or terms that violate public policy.
 However, by and large, contracts are enforceable.

-Very typically, contracts are self-contained vehicles.
-That means that they contain the terms of those commitments, the remuneration (or consideration) for the performance of those commitments, and the penalties for not performing those commitments.
+Contracts are typically self-contained vehicles.
+That means they contain the terms of the commitments, the remuneration (or consideration) for performing them and the penalties for not performing them.

 Tort